| Six Sigma/Continuous

 find that by having a small increase in this area, especially

 planning, reduction in appraisal and failure costs occur.
+Appraisal costs are the costs of testing

+and checking activities.
 Failure costs are the costs of doing things

 over again because they were not done right the first